SamellaSalles/MettleRNASeq/README.md

 <img src="man/figures/MettleRNASeq.png" alt="MettleRNASeq" class="inline" height="100"/>

-# MettleRNASeq Package for R: Machine-learning-assisted analysis of complex RNA-seq datasets
+## MettleRNASeq Package for R: Machine-learning-assisted analysis of complex RNA-seq datasets
 __Current Version:__ 1.0.0
 __Author:__ Samella Salles (<ssalles@posgrad.lncc.br>)
 __Advisors:__ Otávio Brustolini (<tavinbio@lncc.br>), Luciane Ciapina (<luciane@lncc.br>), Kary Ocaña (<karyann@lncc.br>)

 **Description**:

 **MettleRNASeq** is a robust alternative for RNA-Seq data analysis, particularly tailored for complex datasets that are common in biological research.
 Traditional differential gene expression (DGE) analysis might struggle when RNA-Seq datasets possess characteristics that hinder the power of statistical analyses, such as a limited number of replicates or high variability.
-MettleRNASeq integrates machine learning techniques, a tailored classification approach, association rule mining, and complementary correlation analysis to accurately identify key genes that distinguish experimental conditions and emphasize gene relationships.
+MettleRNASeq integrates machine learning techniques, a *tailored classification approach*, *association rule mining*, and complementary *correlation analysis* to accurately identify key *genes* that distinguish experimental conditions and emphasize *gene relationships*.

 This package is designed to be easy to use and practical, especially for biologists.
 It fits a wide range of transcriptomic studies, providing users with flexible tools to analyze complex datasets and gain insights into disease mechanisms, treatments, and their progression.

-MettleRNASeq is accompanied by a methodological preprint (*described in the bioRxiv: https://doi.org/10.1101/2025.05.06.652387*) and provides configurable outputs for exploratory analysis, including classification metrics, resampling summaries, selected gene sets, correlation matrices, association rules, rule comparisons, and multiple visualization options.
-Several functions include user-defined parameters and optional parallel execution to support flexible transcriptomic analyses.

 **Overview of the MettleRNASeq approach**
 ![MettleRNASeq workflow](man/figures/Fluxogram_MettleRNASeq.png)
-####Data obtention steps are shown in the white rectangles.

 MettleRNASeq approach is illustrated in the light gray box, encompassing data preparation steps (in light pink) and the three key analyses: tailored classification (in green) and the gene relationship-focused correlation analysis and association rule mining (in blue tones).
 Biological analyses both gene and relationship-focused are shown in yellow.

-MettleRNASeq can be gene and relationship focused and presents as main features:

-✔ Robust preprocessing

-✔ PCA-based feature selection

-✔ Machine-learning-assisted classification

-✔ Correlation analysis

-✔ Association Rule Mining

-✔ Network visualization

-✔ Candidate biomarker discovery
+MettleRNASeq is accompanied by a methodological preprint (*described in the bioRxiv: https://doi.org/10.1101/2025.05.06.652387*) and provides configurable outputs for exploratory analysis, including classification metrics, resampling summaries, selected gene sets, correlation matrices, association rules, rule comparisons, and multiple visualization options.
+Several functions include user-defined parameters and optional parallel execution to support flexible transcriptomic analyses.

 This package offers a range of functions for RNA-Seq data analysis, including:
 *  **normalize_count_matrix** - Data cleaning and normalization using TMM, DESeq2, or scaling methods.